 Buddhism and belief in God

-neither God nor soul in a theistic sense.
+Buddhism believes in the existence of neither God nor soul in a theistic sense.
 It is basically a religion of the mind, which advocates present moment awareness, inner purity, ethical conduct, freedom from the problem of change, impermanence and suffering and reliance upon one's own experience as the sole teacher, rather than an external authority, on the Eightfold path.

-Unlike other major religions of the world, Buddhism is not centered around the concept of God or an universal supreme being, who is responsible for the creation and dissolution of the world and the existence of sentinel beings.
+Unlike other major religions of the world, Buddhism is not centered around the concept of God or a universal supreme being, who is responsible for the creation and dissolution of the world and the existence of sentinel beings.